alegian/nvim/README.md

 - a clipboard tool like `xclip` for yanking to system buffer
 - `ripgrep` for `telescope`
 - a nerdfont extracted in `/usr/share/fonts/`
+- all languages & tools required by lsp for example: node, lua, jdk, maven